About our Curriculum intent

 Children are taught to be resilient and independent learners and are supported by interested, supportive adults who know each child’s individual needs.
 They look to foster ‘a can do’ attitude where children learn to keep trying if they don’t succeed at first, whatever their ability or level of development.
-All children are treated as individuals and adults build relationships with children and use their observations to understand and assess deveopment.
-They then use this information to respond either in the moment or plan individual special learning planned activities.
+All children are treated as individuals and adults build relationships with children and use their observations to understand and assess development.
+They then use this information to respond either in the moment or plan individual activities.
 Staff capture what motivates them as individuals and build upon those skills to introduce them to new concepts of learning.
-Therefore learning is exciting, relevant, meaningful and irresistible.
+Therefore learning is exciting, relevant, playful, meaningful and irresistible.

 - To build secure relationships that make them feel happy and safe, so that they can confidently express their feelings, wants, needs & desires independently.
 (Personal, Social & Emotional)

 - To develop their attention & listening skills so that they can confidently communicate their thoughts and ideas.
 (Communication & Language)

 - To learn how to move and control their body safely, so that they can explore and challenge themselves to take risks.
 To start to co-ordinate and refine their smaller movements to use a variety of tools purposefully.
 (Physical)

 - To use mathematical language and begin to understand how I use maths and numbers every day in the world around me.
 (Mathematics)